erc6900/reference-implementation/README.md

 ## Integration testing

 The reference implementation provides a sample factory and deploy script for the factory, account implementation, and the demo validation module `SingleSignerValidationModule`.
-This is not auditted, nor intended for production use.
-Limitations set by the GPL-V3 license apply.
+This is not audited nor intended for production use.
+Limitations set by the GPLv3 license apply.

 To run this script, provide appropriate values in a `.env` file based on the `.env.example` template, then run: